Cincinnati Reds: The National League returns to Cincinnati (1890–1911)

-The Cincinnati Red Stockings left the American Association on November 14, 1889, and joined the National League along with the Brooklyn Bridegrooms after a dispute with St. Louis Browns owner Chris von der Ahe over the selection of a new league president.
+The Cincinnati Reds left the American Association on November 14, 1889, and joined the National League along with the Brooklyn Bridegrooms after a dispute with St. Louis Browns owner Chris von der Ahe over the selection of a new league president.
 The National League was happy to accept the teams in part due to the emergence of the new Player's League, an early failed attempt to break the reserve clause in baseball that threatened both existing leagues.
 Because the National League decided to expand while the American Association was weakening, the team accepted an invitation to join the National League.
 After shortening their name to the Reds, the team wandered through the 1890s, signing local stars and aging veterans.
 During this time, the team never finished above third place (1897) and never closer than 10 1/2 games to first (1890).

 At the start of the 20th century, the Reds had hitting stars Sam Crawford and Cy Seymour.
 Seymour's .377 average in 1905 was the first individual batting crown won by a Red.
 In 1911, Bob Bescher stole 81 bases, which is still a team record.
 Like the previous decade, the 1900s were not kind to the Reds, as much of the decade was spent in the league's second division.

 Redland Field to the Great Depression (1912–1932)

 Hall of famer Edd Roush led Cincinnati to the 1919 World Series.

 In 1912, the club opened Redland Field (renamed Crosley Field in 1934), a new steel-and-concrete ballpark.
-The Reds had been playing baseball on that same site – the corner of Findlay and Western Avenues on the city's west side – for 28 years in wooden structures that had been occasionally damaged by fires.
+The Reds had been playing baseball on that same site – the corner of Findlay and Western Avenues on the city's west side — for 28 years in wooden structures that had been occasionally damaged by fires.
 By the late 1910s, the Reds began to come out of the second division.
 The 1918 team finished fourth, and new manager Pat Moran led the Reds to an NL pennant in 1919, in what the club advertised as its "Golden Anniversary."
 The 1919 team had hitting stars Edd Roush and Heinie Groh, while the pitching staff was led by Hod Eller and left-hander Harry "Slim" Sallee.
 The Reds finished ahead of John McGraw's New York Giants and then won the World Series in eight games over the Chicago White Sox.

 By 1920, the "Black Sox" scandal had brought a taint to the Reds' first championship.
 After 1926 and well into the 1930s, the Reds were second division dwellers.
 Eppa Rixey, Dolf Luque and Pete Donohue were pitching stars, but the offense never lived up to the pitching.
 By 1931, the team was bankrupt, the Great Depression was in full swing and Redland Field was in a state of disrepair.